 In February 2004, the Parkland City Commission approved the merger of the city's law enforcement operations with the Broward Sheriff's Office, effective March 1, 2004.

-The district has an annual operating budget of approximately $6 million and provides for 40 positions including a district captain, one lieutenant, five sergeants, 29 deputies and other positions.
+The district has an annual operating budget of approximately $10 million and provides for 55 positions, including a district captain, one executive lieutenant, seven sergeants, 41 deputies and other civilian positions.